 Ban Talae Nok is apt naming for the village.
-Ban mean village, Talae means sea and Nok is used to describe something at a distance; translating to ”Faraway Village of the Sea” which is a perfect description for this quaint community perched on the Andaman Sea.
+The ban means village, Talae means sea, and Nok is used to describe something at a distance; translating to ”Faraway Village of the Sea” which is a perfect description for this quaint community perched on the Andaman Sea.

 Day 1 – Cultural Exchange (L, D)

 Day 2 – Natural Wonders (B, L, D)

 You can send your enquiry via the form below.